Table of Contents

 The ECMAScript standard does not include any input/output (I/O), such as networking, storage, or graphics facilities.
 In practice, the web browser or other runtime system provides JavaScript APIs for I/O.

-Although Java and JavaScript are similar in name, syntax, and respective standard libraries, the two languages are distinct and differ greatly in design.
+Although Java and JavaScript are similar in name and syntax, the two languages are distinct and differ greatly in design.

 GitHub Topics